 Unfortunately, the rest of the film plays like a bad fanfiction—Apollo Creed trains Rocky to beat Mr. T. Cool!!!...No, not so cool.
 After Mick’s death, Rocky enters into an understandable funk that ultimately leads him to his old gym.
 Who does he find there?
 None other than the King of Sting, Apollo Creed.
 Creed also has a beef with Lang, probably because Clubber is a motor mouth bozo, but he is also interested in helping Rocky get back “the eye of the tiger”, so Creed offers to train Balboa, for an un-disclosed favor.
 There you have it.
 The “eye of the tiger” is as much definition of the fighting spirit as we’ll get in this film.
 Rocky is not fighting for Mick, he is fighting to get the eye of the tiger back!
 The Lang re-match is on!

 Creed’s training program is unsuccessful until Adrian gives Rocky a wake-up call.
 The subsequent montage tells us that Rocky is now wearing mini tank tops too!
 The whole segment culminates in the infamous beach scene.
 The scene consists of Apollo and Rocky racing along the beach.
 We are treated to super close up shots of Rocky and Apollo’s legs in semi slo-mo.
-The filming of said scene is peculiar to say the least.
-When Rocky finally out runs Apollo, the two celebrate by leaping in the waves and hugging.
-Many find the scene to be slightly, well, gay—for lack of a better term.
-Let me quote an IMDb poster (rattlesnake_suitcase) on the matter who feels that the scene is “so gay” because:

 “[O]f the tight shorts, the slow-motion, the hugging, laughing, clapping, and hopping”.